chloejones9464/a-and-b-roofing-services/README.md

 # My Milestone Project 1

 ## A & B Roofing Services Website
-This is a real world business that is looking for a responsive and easy to use websote for customers of all ages.
-This website will allow users to view previous jobs and see what the company offer in their services.
+This is a real world business that is looking for a responsive and easy to use website for customers of all ages.
+This website will allow users to view previous completed jobs and see what the company offer in their services.
 Customers will have the ability to send an enquiry, use the click-to-call buttons at the very top and bottom of the page and visit the company's Facebook page.

 ![Screenshot of the project on different devices, using the website am i responsive?](documentation/project-image.webp)